taha59/Video-Streaming-app/README.md

 # Video Streaming App
 ## Description
-Full stack youtube clone application that uploads videos to AWS S3 service and saves the youtube url and metadata in the mongo db database
+Full stack video streaming application that uploads videos to AWS S3 service and saves the youtube url and metadata in the mongo db database
 ## Requirements:
 ## Prerequisites
 - **Java 17 Runtime**